anagha-microsoft/azure-docs/articles/cosmos-db/cassandra-spark-generic.md

  <code>python cqlsh.py YOUR-COSMOSDB-ACCOUNT-NAME.cassandra.cosmosdb.windows-ppe.net 10350 -u YOUR-COSMOSDB-ACCOUNT-NAME -p YOUR-COSMOSDB-ACCOUNT-KEY --ssl</code><BR>

  ## 6. Operations against Cassandra API
- The following documentation includes sample code in Sprak-Scala for DDL and DML operations in batch mode.
+ The documentation at the links below include sample code in Spark-Scala for DDL and DML operations in batch mode.
 Section 9 covers streaming mode.
 Before trying out the following, is important to read what is supported in CosmosDB Cassandra API given that it is a fully manages services versus Apache Cassandra, and understand what features are applicable.(Sneha to add link to Govind's doc)
  1. DDL operations
  2. Create operations
  3. Read operations